‘Ciao Diego’, ‘You are eternal’: Football icon Maradona dies at 60, tributes pour in

 With the news of his passing breaking in, here’s how Twitter reacted to the news.

-Diego Maradona had a huge following in India and he left a lasting impact on the people of India during his visits to the country.
+Diego Maradona had a huge following in India as well, a fan following that is as crazy as any of the modern day footballer has.